Posts

 I referenced the output of GPT-3 via OpenAI’s Playground prior to ChatGPT’s release when writing assignments and spent a lot of time experimenting with the technology.
 I was conscious that GPT-3 was very limited in capabilities but that it was exciting and good for writing generic boilerplate.

-I gave Craiyon a test, but its output was a garbled mess and interesting only as a proof of concept.
+I gave Craiyon a test, but its image output was a garbled mess and interesting only as a proof of concept.

 2023